 To do this, we use an Ethics Framework to help explore decision-making.
 This was adapted from IDEA: Ethical Decision-Making Framework from the Toronto Central Community Care Access Community Ethics Toolkit (2008).
-It provides a standardized approach to work through ethical issues and guide behaviour and decision-making.
-It takes into consideration the perspective of the patient, healthcare team and family.
+It provides a standardized approach to work through ethical issues.
+It is also used to guide behaviour and decision-making, and takes into consideration staff, client and family perspectives.

-We encourage anyone in the organization, including patients and families, to raise any ethical issues and concerns.
-This can be done confidentially if preferred.
+We encourage anyone in the organization, including patients and families, to raise ethical issues and concerns, and in a confidential manner when necessary.

-Any research activities occurring within Riverside Health Care must be reviewed by the Riverside Ethics Committee.
-For more information about Ethics and the Riverside Ethics Committee, please ask your healthcare team.
+All research activity occurring within Riverside Health Care must be reviewed by the Riverside Ethics Committee.
+For more information about Ethics and the Riverside Ethics Committee, please ask your nurse.